cmarcelk/cordova-plugman/plugin_spec.md

 element defining the plugin, and children that define the structure of the plugin.

+## Schema

+There is a schema available that can be used to validate your plugin.xml file:

+  plugin.xsd

+You can use this with a XML tool command, such as:

+  xmllint --noout --schema plugin.xsd plugin.xml

+## &lt;plugin&gt; element

 A sample plugin element:

 	<?xml version="1.0" encoding="UTF-8"?>